 While the majority of the work will be done during the daytime on weekdays and weekends, some work is required at night for safety reasons and to support daytime activities.
-Overnight work activities will include installing protective fencing to create a safe work area and conducting minor excavation using hand tools.
+Overnight work activities will include installing protective fencing to create a safe work area and conducting minor excavation underneath and across the subway tracks.

 Efforts will be made to keep noise to a minimum.